Cycling Mt. Tamalpais from Panoramic Highway North -- View from Mt. Tam’s West Peak.

 Start of the climb.

 This is the most challenging climb in Marin County and boasts an impressive 5.02 FIETS index, well above any other climb in the county.
-The climb begins in the popular coastal town of Stinson Beach (provisions available at the Stinson Beach Market about a half mile to the north on Highway 1 from the climb start point).
+The climb begins in the popular coastal town of Stinson Beach.
+Provisions are available at the Stinson Beach Market about a half mile to the north on Highway 1 from the climb start point.

 The climb is divided into three segments:

 1. Panoramic Highway from Stinson Beach: This portion has some great views of the Pacific Ocean to the west, giving way to redwood trees bordering the highway for several miles until near the top and just shy of Pantoll Campground and Mt.
 Tamalpais State Park.
 There is a Visitor Center here where maps and information about the area are gladly dispensed by Park Rangers.
-There is water at this location.
+There is also water at this location.
 The statistics for this section of the climb are 3.6 miles / 1,375' gained / 7.3% average grade.

 2. Pantoll Road: The second leg is up Pantoll Road from its intersection with Panoramic Highway, to Rock Springs Parking Area (a staging area for several truck television commercials).
 Along this route we have great views down to the Pacific Ocean and, as we climb higher, of Mt.
 Diablo, the San Francisco Bay, and San Francisco.
-This segment is 1.4 miles / 490' / 6.2%.
+This segment is 1.4 miles / 490' / 6.2% average grade.

 3. Ridgecrest Boulevard: The final leg is along Ridgecrest Boulevard East.
 This portion is the easiest of the three, and gives us more spectacular views of Mt.
 Diablo, the San Francisco Bay, and San Francisco.
 This segment ends as Ridgecrest "crests" just east of the radio dome atop Mt.
-Tam’s West Peak, and is 1.5 miles /510’ / 6.8%.
+Tam’s West Peak, and is 1.5 miles / 510’ / 6.8% average grade.